 The consequence of that cookie-cutter approach was to make buildings less resilient to India’s high temperatures.
 The impact of that once seemed minimal.
 It could easily be offset by electric fans and air conditioning, and the energy costs of cooling were not developers’ problems once they sold their buildings.
 “Where a home [built in the vernacular style] needs around 20 to 40 kilowatt hours per meter squared of energy for cooling, today some commercial places need 15 times that,” says Yatin Pandya, an architect based in Ahmedabad.
 When AC units are turned on to help people sleep at night, they release heat into the streets, which can increase the local temperature by around 2°F according to U.S.-based studies.
 During the day, depending on their orientation, glassy facades can reflect sunlight onto footpaths.
 “You’re creating [problems] in every direction.”

 The shift away from climate-specific architecture hasn’t only affected offices and luxury flats, whose owners can afford to cool them.
 To maximize urban space and budgets, a massive government housing program launched in 2015 has relied largely on concrete frames and flat roofs, which absorb more heat throughout the day than sloped roofs.
 “We’re building hot houses.
 In certain parts of the year, they will require cooling to be habitable,” says Chandra Bhushan, a Delhi-based environmental policy expert.
-He estimates that roughly 90% of the buildings under construction today are in a modern style that pays little attention to a region’s climate—locking in increased heat risk for decades to come.
+There aren’t reliable figures on the materials and styles used in India, Bhushan estimates that roughly 90% of the buildings under construction today are in a modern style that pays little attention to a region’s climate—locking in increased heat risk for decades to come.

 Even small artisanal construction crews, which are responsible for the majority of homes in India, have leaned into more modern, standardized styles, says Revi, the IIHS director.
 These teams rarely have a trained architect or designer.
 “So they build what they see,” he says.
 “They might build traditional elements into their village houses, but when they come to the city, they’re driven by the imperatives of the city, the imaginaries of the city.
 And there the international style is the aspiration.”